doitsujin/dxvk/README.md

 - `DXVK_DEBUG_LAYERS=1` Enables Vulkan debug layers.
 Highly recommended for troubleshooting and debugging purposes.
 - `DXVK_SHADER_DUMP_PATH=directory` Writes all DXBC and SPIR-V shaders to the given directory
 - `DXVK_SHADER_READ_PATH=directory` Reads SPIR-V shaders from the given directory rather than using the shader compiler.
+- `DXVK_SHADER_VALIDATE=1` Enables SPIR-V shader validation.
+Useful for debugging purposes.
+- `DXVK_SHADER_OPTIMIZE=1` Enables SPIR-V shader optimization.
+Experimental, use with care.
 - `DXVK_LOG_LEVEL=error|warn|info|debug|trace` Controls message logging.
 - `DXVK_HUD=1` Enables the HUD

 ## Samples and executables
-In addition to the DLLs, the following standalone programs are included in the project:
+In addition to the DLLs, the following standalone programs are included in the project.
+Most of them require a native `d3dcompiler_47.dll`, which you can retrieve from your Windows installation in case you have one.

 - `d3d11-compute`: Runs a simple compute shader demo.
-Requires native `d3dcompiler_47.dll`.
 - `d3d11-triangle`: Renders a bunch of triangles using D3D11.
-Requires native `d3dcompiler_47.dll`.
 - `dxgi-factory`: Enumerates DXGI adapters and outputs for debugging purposes.
 - `dxbc-compiler`: Compiles a DXBC shader to SPIR-V.
 - `dxbc-disasm`: Disassembles a DXBC shader.
-Requires native `d3dcompiler_47.dll`.
 - `hlsl-compiler`: Compiles a HLSL shader to DXBC.
-Requires native `d3dcompiler_47.dll`.

 ## Troubleshooting
 DXVK requires threading support from your mingw-w64 build environment.
 If you